China–Russia relations: Partnership

 China and Russia have enjoyed close relations militarily, economically, and politically, while supporting each other on various global issues.
 Commentators have debated whether the bilateral strategic partnership constitutes an alliance.
 Russia supports China's core interests; it recognizes Taiwan as an integral part of the People's Republic of China, and supports China's policies in Hong Kong, Tibet, and Xinjiang.

 Russia and China officially declared their relations "Not allies, but better than allies".
 According to China's former vice minister of foreign affairs Fu Ying in 2016, China had no intentions to create a formal anti-U.S. or anti-Western bloc alliance.
 In March 2023, Russian president Vladimir Putin, in a comments briefing, assured that there is no military alliance between the two countries and stated that both Russia's and China's armed forces are "transparent".
 On 17 April 2023, Chinese Defense Minister Li Shangfu made his first overseas visit to Russia.
 During his meeting, he stated the ties between China and Russia "surpass military-political alliances of the cold war era".
+In October 2023, Russian and Chinese military officials were reported to have met in Guangzhou to coordinate on how to degrade and defeat Starlink.
 In November 2023, Russian defense minister Sergei Shoigu stated that the China-Russia defense ties are not aimed to target third parties.
 Shoigu further added that "unlike certain aggressive western countries," China and Russia "are not creating a military bloc".
-Russian President Vladimir Putin called China an ally in November 2024.
+President Putin called China an ally in November 2024.

-Rather than forming a formal alliance, the military partnership between Russia and China has developed based on a calculated alignment of interests.
-Both Moscow and Beijing have been hesitant to compromise their autonomy, risk direct confrontation with the West, or become entangled in each other's conflicts.
-Their military relationship is rooted in strategic independence and driven by mutual interests.
-While Russia and China collaborate strategically to challenge and reshape the global order to their advantage, neither relies on the other for military projection nor seeks involvement in the other's disputes.
-Despite recognizing the strategic value of their partnership, both maintain distinct approaches to strengthening their positions, avoiding political or military subordination.
-China focuses on enhancing its military power to assert dominance, while Russia prioritizes bolstering its deterrence capabilities to prevent an unwinnable conflict with the West.
-Russia and China have established "a tacit consensus of interests anchored in loose commitments of mutual assistance, enabling strategic autonomy for a synergy to strengthen their respective strategic positions in reshaping the current world order."

 Leaked documents seen by the Financial Times in 2024 described a threshold for the country's use of tactical nuclear weapons that is lower than Russia had previously disclosed.
 The document included training scenarios for a possible invasion by China.
 In September 2025, a leak of documents showed that Russia had supplied China with equipment and expertise in advanced parachuting capabilities.
 Analysts believed that such assistance could help China with plans for an invasion of Taiwan.
+In May 2026, it was reported that three European intelligence agencies believed that over 200 Russians had been covertly trained in drone warfare at military facilities in Beijing and Nanjing.